wapringle/freezer-alarm/README.md

 - raspian distro (or later)
 - Seeed ReSpeaker 2-Mics Pi HAT drivers
 - $ sudo apt-get install libasound-dev
-- $ pip install alsaaudio
+- $ pip install pyalsaaudio

 Updating to python3
 The software runs on python2, standard with the raspian distro.
 To upgrade to python3 do